Police respond shooting at July 4 parade in Chicago suburb

 Video shot by a Sun-Times journalist after the gunfire rang out shows a band on a float continuing to play as people run past, screaming.
 A photo posted to social media appeared to show pools of blood near upturned chairs in downtown Highland Park.

-Gina Troiani and her son were lined up with his daycare class ready to walk onto the parade route when she heard a loud sound that she believed were fireworks — until hearing people yell about a shooter.
+Gina Troiani and her son were lined up with his daycare class ready to walk onto the parade route when she heard a loud sound that she believed was fireworks — until she heard people yell about a shooter.

 “We just start running in the opposite direction,” she told The Associated Press.

-Her son, 5, was riding his bike decorated with red and blue curled ribbons.
+Her 5-year-old son was riding his bike decorated with red and blue curled ribbons.
 He and other children in the group held small American flags.
-The city said on it's website that the festivities were to include a children’s bike and pet parade.
+The city said on it’s website that the festivities were to include a children’s bike and pet parade.

 Troiani said she pushed her son’s bike, running through the neighborhood to get back to their car.